tidymodels/tidypredict/README.md

     ## Lower max difference:3.5527136788005e-15
     ## Upper max difference:3.5527136788005e-15

 `test_predictions()` returns a list that contains a `data.frame` with the raw results, the model call and the message.
-Additionally, an output called `alert` is included in case the test is to be automated and there's a need to easily tell the R script running the test that there is a problem.
+Additionally, an output called `alert` is included in case the test is to be automated and there’s a need to easily tell the R script running the test that there is a problem.

 ``` r
 results <- test_predictions(model, include_intervals = TRUE, threshold = 0.0000000000000001)